Required Reading Reminder

 Borderlands: the two borders either side of a boundary can be viewed as one borderland.

-Frontiers: the process of territorial expansion in what are deemed (usually falsely) as “empty” areas, e.g., the American Frontier.
+Frontiers: the process of territorial expansion in what is deemed (usually falsely) as “empty” areas, e.g., the American Frontier.

-Watch Boundaries and Borders (by Anneberg Lerner) for an exploration of the US and Mexico boundary and borders (28 minutes).
+Watch Boundaries and Borderlands (by Annenberg Learner) for an exploration of the US and Mexico boundary and borders (28 minutes).